Dr Sara Cullen

 Stephen is an earthing specialist, and has extensive experience in all earthing related works including design, audit and test in industries including generators, utilities, heavy industry, mining and rail.

 Stephen began his career at BHP’s Newcastle Steelworks in 1987 as a trainee.
-In his 12 years with BHP engineering groups he worked in a variety of sites and fields including communications, process control and automation, MMI
+In his 12 years with BHP engineering groups he worked in a variety of sites and fields including communications, process control and automation, MMI and drives.

 In 1993 he graduated in electrical engineering with honours from Newcastle University.
 He later received his graduate diploma in business management from the same institution.